Trustpilot

 Nelson's Dockyard National Park is approximately 16 square miles bursting with scenic nature trails, historic buildings and fortifications, white sand beaches, natural pools and rock formations.
 It is also the world's last remaining working Georgian dockyard.

 The area of outstanding beauty was recognised by UNESCO as a World Heritage Park in 2016 and is one of Antigua's top visitor attractions.
-Day passes cost US$15, Entrance fees to the 'must visit' Shirley Heights bi-weekly reggae party and Clarence House are extra.
-Alternatively stay longer and reside at one of the two historic buildings that have been sympathetically restored and converted to boutique hotels.
+Day passes cost US$15, Entrance fees to the 'must visit' Shirley Heights bi-weekly reggae party, Rum in the ruins and Clarence House are extra.
+To lengthen your stay here, reside at one of the two historic buildings that have been sympathetically restored and converted to boutique hotels.
 Both are highly recommended for couples, families and solo travellers and are a great base to explore other places of interest that Antigua has to offer.
-Click on the link for some of the recommended things to do in Antigua.
+Click on the link for some of the most recommended things to do in Antigua.

 Grounds of Nelson's Dockyard